stefanaonx/nhloader/Readme.md

+WIP, this is still not done, it is full of bugs

 nh doujin / galleries scrapper for python3+ write a list of the numbah for the ones you want and it will download them in a 'sauce' folder something like: